babsmog/zend-framework-payroll/README.md

 Use [Composer](https://getcomposer.org/).
 If you don't have it already installed, then please install as per the [documentation](https://getcomposer.org/doc/00-intro.md).

+To give the application access to the database (the test database is under database_sample in the project root) go to /config/autoload/ and copy the local.php.dist file and rename the copy as local.php within the same folder.
+Uncomment the return statement and add:

+    return array(
+        'db' => array(
+            'username' => <database user>,
+            'password' => <database password>,
+        )
+    );

+Other database settings can be found in global.php.

 Web server setup
 ----------------